ccontavalli/bazel-example/README.md

 Running `bazel run frontend/devserver` will result in a web server starting on port `5432` and reachable via http://127.0.0.1:5432/ running the "Hello World" example.

+This devserver is created with the [ts_devserver rule](https://bazelbuild.github.io/rules_nodejs/TypeScript.html#serving-typescript-for-development) look at the `BUILD.bazel` file and the link above for more details, but it's pretty trivial to setup.

 # Creating a golang backend

 ## Setup